Quasolaris/Hacked-for-Nuclear-War/SCS_documentation/report_template.md

 ## KEY JUDGMENTS

-1. It is **highly likely** that the failure of the Submarine Command System resulted from **deliberate hostile action** conducted by a **foreign state-level adversary**, hereafter designated **ACTOR K**.
+1. It is **highly likely** that the failure of the Submarine Command System resulted from **deliberate hostile action** conducted by a **foreign state-level adversary**, the evidence points it to be **__APT_ACTOR__**.
 2. The pattern of system degradation is **inconsistent with random mechanical failure** and **consistent with intentional compromise**.
 3. The operation appears designed to **deny capability without overt destruction**, suggesting a strategic objective of **plausible deniability**.
-4. ACTOR K has demonstrated **prior interest and capability** in similar non-kinetic interference operations within the past decade (SIMULATION CONTEXT).
+4. __APT_ACTOR__ has demonstrated **prior interest and capability** in similar non-kinetic interference operations within the past decade (SIMULATION CONTEXT).

 ---

 ## BACKGROUND

-On [REDACTED DATE], the deep-ocean vessel operating the Submarine Command System experienced progressive system instability culminating in catastrophic command failure.
+On 01 NOVEMBER 2029, the deep-ocean vessel operating the Submarine Command System experienced progressive system instability culminating in catastrophic command failure.
 No external damage or environmental anomaly sufficient to explain the failure was observed.

 Initial maintenance analysis identified multiple simultaneous failures across otherwise independent subsystems.